 -also make sure Multiclip Playback is selected in this window

-Do a File, Save to save this setup to your documents folder
+Do a File, Save to save this setup to your documents folder-to begin editing, move your playhead to the beginning of the multiclip8.
+Cleaning Up Your Edits/Fixing Mistakes

 -in the Viewer, click on the angle you want to start with, and press the spacebar to begin playback